htwg-in-schneider/saitenweise-frontend/README.md

 - Added `.github/workflows/build-and-deploy.js.yml` to deploy as GitHub Page.
 - Tweaked `vite.config.js` to use correct base URL - otherwise the JS files won't be loaded when hosted as a GitHub page.
 - Added custom favicon

+### Iteration 3: Dynamic product loading from local data

+- Replaced static product cards with dynamic rendering using Vue's `v-for` from local `products` array in data.js.
+- Products are displayed in a grid.
+- "Details" button shows product description in an alert.
+- Product images, titles, and prices are now populated from array data.